andrenq/java_apps/README.md

 ### Getting Started
 For the grep app no instalations are required.
 All you need is to execute the code.
 The code is divided into three files:
- - JavaGrep - it is the application implementation.
-Contains all meho
+ - `JavaGrep is the application interface.
+Contains methods and atributes.
+ - JavaGrepImp is the implementaion of JavaGrep

 ### Usage

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUxNTI3NzQxOF19
+eyJoaXN0b3J5IjpbMTMyMzM4NTU0Ml19
 -->